 This week’s English for football phrase is ‘back to back victories‘, which is used when a team wins two games in a row.
 Another way of saying this is ‘consecutive victories‘ or ‘two wins on the bounce‘, as well as ‘two victories in a row‘.
 The phrase can be used to describe consecutive losses and draws, too: for example, back to back defeats.

 - Example: Back to back defeats saw the leaders fall to 4th place.

 - Example: West Brom buoyed by back to back victories (Headline in Tribal Football)

-If you have nay ideas for a football phrase, let us know by leaving a comment below.
+If you have any ideas for a football phrase or any questions then let us know by leaving a comment below.

 Free football language podcast for learners of English brought to you by Damian and Damon.
 Interviews, match reviews, predictions all with full language support for football fans around the world who wish to improve their English language skills.